 - Download the assets for this tutorial here (opens in new tab)

-I start the process by gathering a page of reference material.
+I start the process by gathering a page of reference material for my female elf character.
 I then sketch a range of poses, keeping the gestures simple and not going into too much detail.
 The idea here is to create basic shapes and movement.
-I receive feedback from the ImagineFX team, and make some refinements and changes.
+I receive feedback from the ImagineFX magazine team, and make some refinements and changes.
 The team then chooses a final sketch for me to work up.